-Update: These offers for The Business Gold Rewards Card from American Express, the SimplyCash® Business Card from American Express and the Starwood Preferred Guest® Business Credit Card from American Express have expired.
+Update: This article contains mentions of the SimplyCash® Business Card from American Express and the Starwood Preferred Guest® Business Credit Card from American Express whose terms have expired and are in the process of being updated.
+All other offers reflect accurate offer terms.
 Learn more about the current offers here.

 Over the years, credit card companies have been getting stricter when it comes to the terms of their welcome bonuses.
 It’s a pattern we’ve seen across the board, where those who are repeatedly applying for cards just for the welcome bonuses aren’t eligible anymore.
 For example, in 2014, American Express changed the terms of the welcome bonuses on their personal cards, to make receiving the welcome bonus much more restrictive.

 It looks like Amex has now made the same change to their small business credit cards, as they’ve updated the verbiage on their card applications.
 Under the old system, Amex had the following verbiage on applications: